marcomanso/NECLace/README.md

 # NECLace
-NECLace is the ELICIT log analyser developed around 2010 by marcomanso and first sponsored by CCRP and now supported by the International Command and Control Institute (IC2I) (http://internationalc2institute.org).
+NECLace is the ELICIT log analyser developed around 2010 by marcomanso.
+This work was originaly sponsored by the CCRP and is now supported by the International Command and Control Institute (IC2I) (http://internationalc2institute.org).

 It was originaly developed with NetBeans and was recently ported to Eclipse.